PermutaTriangle/CombCov/agenda_meetings.md

 - [x] CombCov comes up with rules such as 'a'*Av(b,ab) and 'b'*Av(b,bb).
 How do we filter them out?
 - [x] Discuss how we would like other people such as Rögnvaldur Möller use and interact with this library.
       Aspects ranging from practical stuff (like installation) to programming paradigms (such as class interfaces).
-- [ ] (From previously) Discuss deploying a new version of Permuta to Pypi.
+- [ ] (From previously) Discuss deploying a new version of Permuta to PyPi.

 ### Summary